Frijol/climate-change/notes/energy/natural_gas.md

 ## Mechanics of natural gas
 * Expected U.S. natural gas extraction methods: ![screen shot 2016-12-08 at 3 40 33 pm](https://cloud.githubusercontent.com/assets/454690/21032202/ad83660c-bd5c-11e6-8151-36dd57d3c5bc.png) [EIA, 119][EIA]
+* Fracking (hydraulic fracturing): Water is shot into the shale layer through a drilled hole.
+When water pressure exceeds the weight of the rock above it, the rock cracks to let the water expand.
+This lets gases (adsorbed into rock) escape.
+When water pressure is released, it spurts from the ground along with the released gas.
+[Muller, 93][Muller]

 ## Economics of natural gas
 * Both demand (including export) and supply (improved technology and lots of deposits) are expected to increase in the United States over the 2015-2040 period.
 This should keep natural gas prices stable & low over that time period [EIA, 21][EIA]